We Care a Lot: Music and lyrics

-"As the Worm Turns" opens with a piano solo from Roddy Bottum.
+"As the Worm Turns" opens with a piano solo from Bottum.
 It is one of the songs on We Care a Lot to have a more straightforward lyrical meaning, with the lyrics revolving around a depressed, unemployed person.
 The title is a reference to the soap opera show As the World Turns and the phrase "the worm turns", which is used to talk about how a situation can suddenly change so that a person who has been weak, unlucky and unsuccessful can become strong, lucky and successful.
 In a 2016, Mosley said "As the Worm Turns" was "just social commentary on being responsible for your own situation".
 He wrote some of the lyrics for the song on stage during early shows with Faith No More, and believed the lyrical themes organically came about through the band's association with the San Francisco punk scene, which he said was more "hippie" and less "hardcore" than the Los Angeles punk scene.
 Along with the title track, it was one of only two songs from the album that were still being regularly performed with Patton when Faith No More broke up in 1998, and was the last song played at Faith No More's original final show in Portugal during April 1998.
 The band recorded a studio version with Patton during the sessions for 1992's Angel Dust.
 This version has a shorter piano solo at the beginning, and also incorporates DJ scratches.
 Originally, it had only ever been available on a Japanese edition of Angel Dust, and as a B-side for the "Midlife Crisis" single.
 In a 1992 interview, Gould said they weren't doing much with the re-recorded version out of spite, since they didn't want Mosley to earn any further royalties from the song.
 In this interview, Gould was referring to how Mosley had tried to sue the band shortly after he left and they experienced success with 1989's The Real Thing, claiming a partnership interest in Faith No More's financial assets.
-The re-recorded "As the Worm Turns" was eventually included on a 2015 deluxe edition for Angel Dust, which was done by Warner without the band's input, unlike with the 2016 deluxe edition of We Care Lot.
+The re-recorded "As the Worm Turns" was eventually included on a 2015 deluxe edition for Angel Dust, which was done by Warner without the band's input, unlike with the 2016 deluxe edition of We Care a Lot.